Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

-Physically, the solution (\ref{freet}) without any collision means that (i) all bulk electrons $\bar N_e$ of $\gamma_e=1$ accelerated to drifting electrons $N_e(\gamma_e)$ of an enormous Lorentz factor $\gamma_e\gg 1$; (ii) the majority of drifting electrons get accelerated and reach their ultra-high energies in the neighbourhood near the horizon.
-This collisionless solution (\ref{freet}) of $N_e(\gamma_e)=\bar N_e$ is certainly not realistic, since the fluid of photons and pairs is extremely opaque.
+Physically, the collisionless solution (\ref{freet}) means that (i) all bulk electrons $\bar N_e$ of $\gamma_e=1$ accelerated to drifting electrons $N_e(\gamma_e)$ of an enormous Lorentz factor $\gamma_e\gg 1$; (ii) the majority of drifting electrons get accelerated and reach their ultra-high energies in the neighbourhood near the horizon, or where photon-pair energy density and temperature are maximal.
+This collisionless solution (\ref{freet}) of $N_e(\gamma_e)=\bar N_e$ is certainly not realistic, since the radiation fluid of photons and pairs is extremely opaque, and drifting electrons colliding with photons and pairs is unavailable.
+However, the study of the collisionless case (\ref{freet}) let us learn (i) the large-temperature $T^+_\gamma$ dominates the radiation-force contribution to electron acceleration; (ii) the spacetime length scales $d$ of electron acceleration in an opaque radiation fluid of photons and pairs.
+This helps make appropriate approximations in studying collisional cases, in which the drifting electron cannot reach $\gamma_e\gg 1$ (\ref{freet}) with the maximal probability (fraction) $N_e/\bar N_e=1$.